lorrainescanlon/farmers-market-review/README.md

 To include features that enhance the user experience and provide value to the user.
 Features like maps and market ratings help to achieve this.

 - **Structure**:
 The user is presented with a landing page which lists the markets in paginated form.
-From here the user can browse to more detailed market information or follow the navigation links for different funtions of the page.
+From here the user can browse to more detailed market information or follow the navigation links for different functions of the page.

   **_Website Sections:_**
   - **_Home / Landing Page:_** A list of markets in paginated form.